 How much does it cost?
 Do I have to sign a contract?

 No, you do not HAVE to sign a contract, however, the cost of a monthly membership is discounted to $99 if you choose our auto-billing option.
-If you do not want to sign a contract, the rate is $125 a month.
+If you do not want to be billed automatically, the rate is $115 a month.
 We do offer drop in rates and 6 week group sessions as well as discounts for Police, Military, Fire, and EMS.
 We do not have initiation or cancellation fees.
 The only other fee is your Annual Team Rhino Assocition Due of $37.

 Can I train in another martial art or at another BJJ school and still train at Wildfire BJJ?